sethlivingston/frontend-architecture/README.md

 The next step is to take the principles of high cohesion and low coupling and turn them into specific, actionable practices.
 For each of these practices we illustrate how to implement them with different frontend technologies.

-**Note 4.a.**: The sections below use a <u>pseudo-language</u> and a <u>pseudo-framework</u> to demonstrate best practices.
+**Note 4.a.**: The sections below use a ***pseudo-language*** and a ***pseudo-framework*** to demonstrate best practices.
 If the pseudo-code is a little too far off from what you're using to build your frontend application, then don't worry: each section includes implementations using your favorite frontend technology.

 ### 4.1.
 Composition